Lesson 3: Create PT - Complete the Task (12 hrs)

 Links in Code Studio:

-Students may use the Code.org Create PT Template to record their Written Response.
-Remind students that this must be exported as a PDF before uploading to the Digital Portfolio.
+- Students may use the Create PT Template to record their Written Response.
+Remind students that these responses must be entered into the appropriate fields in the Digital Portfolio before submitting their work.

 Students submit completed Create Performance Task